 Remember, the coronavirus crisis is constantly evolving, so be sure to contact your credit card provider to get the most accurate, updated facts.
 At worst, you can submit a claim and hope for the best.

-Our Pick of Best Credit Card for Trip Cancellation Insurance
+Our Picks for the Best Credit Cards for Trip Cancellation Insurance

 There are numerous travel credit cards in Canada with excellent cancellation insurance.
-But our choice for the best credit card with trip cancellation insurance is the Scotiabank Passport™ Visa Infinite* Card.
+But here are our choices for the best credit cards with trip cancellation insurance.

 Scotiabank Passport® Visa Infinite* Card

 The Scotiabank Passport™ Visa Infinite* Card is a good option if you want the frills of a premium card but without paying a hefty annual fee.
 The trip cancellation insurance is first-rate: cardholders are automatically insured for up to $2,500 per person for eligible expenses (maximum $10,000 per trip) when you charge at least 75% of such trip expenses to your card and are forced to cancel/interrupt your trip for eligible causes.
 Also covered by this policy are your spouse, one travelling companion, and your eligible dependent children travelling with you.

 - Annual Fee: $150

 - Credit Score Required: Excellent

 - Additional benefits: Priority Pass membership + 6 free visits, no foreign transaction fees, travel insurance

 - Purchase APR: 20.99% | Cash Advance APR: 22.99%